corvus5e/processor_emulator/README.md

 # Simple processor emulator

-This simple processor emulator is intended to help create and test own ISA for Chapter 1 exercises in 'Basic Computer Architecture' by Smruti R Sarangi.
+This simple processor emulator is intended to help create and test own ISA for
+Chapter 1 exercises in 'Basic Computer Architecture' by Smruti R Sarangi.

-## ASM description
+## Built in ASM description
-Description of assembly language for simple emulated processor
+Description of already implemented assembly language for simple emulated processor ISA is described and implemented in processor.c.
+It could be edited to create own ISA.

 ```
 # This is a comment